disney/terraform-azure-dnsforwarding/README.md

 # Azure DNS Forwarding within your ExpressRoute Connected VNet

-When your VNet is connected to the Disney Global Network (DGN) via an ExpressRoute circuit and you need to resolve Disney private DNS names as well as public DNS names, you need a DNS forwarding configuration.
+When your VNet is connected to your 'on-prem' company/corporate network via an ExpressRoute circuit and you need to resolve private DNS names as well as public DNS names, you need a DNS forwarding solution.

-This Terraform module stands up a Virtual Machine Scale Set (VMSS) with two VM's running `bind` which will appropriately forward your DNS queries to either Disney private DNS servers or Azure's public DNS resolution service.
+This Terraform module stands up a Virtual Machine Scale Set (VMSS) with two VM's running `bind` which will appropriately forward your DNS queries to either your private DNS servers or Azure's public DNS resolution service.
 These VMSS is fronted with an Azure Load Balancer that has two front-end static IP's which you will then configure in your VNet as Custom DNS servers.
 Once this is done, any existing VM's (provided you reboot them), or new VM's will use these VIP's as their DNS servers.
 Below is a diagram of what this TF module will build:

 ![alt text](readme_images/dns-forwarding.png "DNS Forwarding within your VNet")

-## Usage

-All Disney Terraform modules are used by referencing release tags.
-Each follows SemVer for tagging.
-More information can be found [here](https://semver.org/).
-Not referencing a tag version will cause the master branch to be used - which may not have been fully tested.

 ### Terraform State & Source Code Storage